 The Major in Religious Studies

-To declare a major in religious studies, go to the Student Records Office in 140 Thackerary, then make an appointment to meet our director of undergraduate studies, Dr. Rachel Kranson, to introduce yourself.
+To declare a major in Religous Studies, go to 140 Thack and make an appointment with our director of undergraduate studies, Dr. Rachel Kranson, to introduce yourself.
 Welcome Aboard!

 The major in Religious Studies requires ten courses (30 credits).

 Students are encouraged to take the introductory courses early in the major.